The Next Rembrandt

 Sound Studio: Studio Alfred Klaassen

-I will always consider myself lucky for having been involved in two different short-but-intense phases of this multi-awarded project that took 18 months in the making.
+I will always consider myself lucky for having been involved in two phases of this multi-awarded project that took 18 months in the making.

-As creative advisor at JWT, my contribution was to co-lead and help the agency team explore, define and present the different iterations of the idea, plus lending a hand in defining the processes that would better suit each of these challenging explorations.
+As creative advisor at JWT, my contribution was to co-lead and help the agency team explore, define and present the initial iterations of the idea, and later on, lending a hand in defining the processes and teams that would better suit each of these challenging explorations.